Bramber – St Nicholas

 Green’s church was picturesquely covered in foliage, which was removed at restorations in 1871 and 1890 (Harrison p35).
 No architect is recorded, even of the earlier, more substantial one.
 Three elaborately shafted windows, C12 in form, replaced Green’s east window and others were placed or reset in the blocked side arches.
 All the arches were repaired on one or other occasion, with new abaci for all capitals, and the roofs were boarded.
 In 1960 the eastern arch was found to be of brick (WSRO Par 28/4/4), so it may be entirely C19.
 Stencilled decoration inside has not survived.

 Alterations in 1931 by W D Caröe (WSRO Par 28/4/1) included redecorating the interior and a combined entrance and vestry at the west end with a pitched roof.
-Caröe also studied the fabric and undertook excavations.
+Caröe also designed the lychgate (BE(W) p170) as well as studying the fabric and undertaking excavations, the results of which do not appear to have been published.
 During repairs in 1959-60 by J L Denman (WSRO Par 28/4/4) the north arch in the nave was fully uncovered.